mendix/docs/content/appstore/app-services/cogniso-translation.md

    5. Open the **App Explorer**  to view the **CognisoTranslation** module.
 You can also find the app service in the **Cognitive AI widgets** category in the **Toolbox**.
 3. Map the **Administrator** and **User** module roles of the installed modules to the applicable user roles in your app.

-You have succesfully added the Cogniso Speech To Text resources to your app.
+You have succesfully added the Cogniso Translation resources to your app.

 ## 3 Configuration